 As well as serving a very functional purpose, the online support tool also offers persuasion benefits through the principle of liking.
 Cialidini’s study concluded that we tend to do things for people we like, who are similar to us and people who compliment us.
 Increasingly our day to day interactions are transferring online – by enabling your employees to maintain a personal touch in your online channel, you can continue to offer the same type of personalised customer service online as you would in a face to face interaction at the front desk of your hotel.

 When it comes to guests, there is no one-size fits all approach, as different people value different things.
-That is why Hotelchamp offers an extensive set of highly precise, psychologically informed tools, tailored to each guest to persuade them to book direct.
-Every single hotel can increase their direct bookings with the right mix of tools and persuasion techniques.
-Watch out for our upcoming posts, as we continue to deep-dive through the rest of Hotelchamp’s comprehensive toolset.
+That is why Hotelchamp offers an extensive set of highly precise, psychologically informed website solutions, tailored to each guest to persuade them to book direct.
+Every single hotel can increase their direct bookings with the right mix of technology and persuasion techniques.